merterbak/stroke-prediction-model/README.md

 ### Context
 According to the World Health Organization stroke is the second leading cause of death in the world, responsible for approximately 11% of deaths.
 This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.

+### Dependencies
+The following dependencies are required to run the code in this repository:

+- Python
+- Pandas
+- Seaborn
+- Scipy
+- Numpy
+- Matplotlib
+- Scikit-learn
+- Imbalanced-learn
+- Xgboost
+- Lightgbm
+- Catboost

 ## Code_Structure
 The code is organized into the following sections:
 1. **Data Preprocessing**: In this step, the code reads and combines the training and testing data, handles missing values, encodes categorical variables, and adds additional features.